caroloading/DIT113-silo-management-project/README.md

 * Upload the Arduino sketch to your Wio Terminal.
 * Run the web application.
 * Open your web browser to http://localhost:8080/.

+* Before downloading the git repository, ensure that all required software and libraries are installed.
+*

 ## Contributors:
 * Charles Jarju - created a foundation for the Spring Boot Web application by adding appropriate models, controllers, and views that kick-started the development process; added a business logic to the Wio terminal for capturing reading timestamps; created a CI Pipeline for the web application using Maven for the build process (Spring Boot build); created a professionally-looking style for the Wio Terminal display